MicrosoftDocs/microsoft-365-community/Community/large-lists-large-libraries-in-SharePoint.md

 ## Best practices and strategies for building and operating large SharePoint Lists and Libraries well above the item limit threshold.

+#### tl;dr

+ - The best-case architecture of any SharePoint List or Library is to keep it under 5000 items.  **Your users don't care about this one bit.**  Word doesn't limit you to 500 words.
+Excel doesn't limit you to 50 columns.
+As site owner, you need to be on top of this.
+ - Apply remedies *way before* 5000 items.
+ - *Modern* receives incremental improvements over time (*Classic* is stagnant), but there will always be some kind of limit.
+No matter how far the needle is moved, you're users will be ready to add more stuff.

 ### SharePoint Myths